Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 Music, unlike visual art or sculpture, seizes the space and time it has been allocated to the moment it is released from violin bow strings or the Beats replay button, reaching our ears and then maybe our hearts, with the speed of sound.

 Carbon emissions, too, diffuse into the air, having been released by fire, unwanted by humans but unsure of where to go, so it clings to the atmosphere.
-Stoicism is not understood by a force as epicurean as music, but just as every single note on a hammerklavier sonata has silently waited to be expressed from its music sheet by a skilled pianist, CO2 has remained stoic within coal and natural gas for eons before it was released by a blazing furnace.
+As every single note on a hammerklavier sonata has silently waited to be expressed from its music sheet, CO2 has remained silent within coal and natural gas for eons before it was released by a blazing furnace.

 The unfortunate thing is that while music eventually fades out and dissipates from our attention sooner or later, regardless of whether a song gets stuck in our heads, greenhouse gases will accumulate in the atmosphere and stay in our lives.